CBUS and MERG

 Modules are taught how to respond to messages transmitted across the network.
 For example, a train moving onto a section of track monitored by an occupancy detector (CAN_TOTI) would trigger a message to be broadcast which, via other modules, could illuminate lights on a control panel (CAN_LED64), change one or more points (CAN_ACC4), change the state of signals (CAN_SIG) and close the gates of a level crossing (CAN_SERVO8C).

 A CAN_ACE4 CBUS module, for operating point motors.

-For basic, manual operation of points two types of module are required: a CAN_ACE3 to encode button presses on a control panel, and a CAN_ACC4 which independently controls up to four solenoid point motors.
+For basic, manual operation of points two types of module are required: an input module, such as a CAN_ACE3, to encode button presses on a control panel, and a CAN_ACC4 which independently controls up to four solenoid point motors.
 The CAN_ACC4, which operates like a Capacitor Discharge Unit, can interpret up to thirty two different messages and operate any or all of the attached point motors.
 Since one message can be acted upon by many CBUS modules, simply pressing one button can set an entire route by changing multiple points.

 There are over 70 installed modules on the layout, with the possibility of more in the future.
 The following is a map of the installed network and its power supplies: